ciencialatitud0/EPIC_4/_sources/info/programme.md

 10h00 - 10h30: Coffee Break

 10h30 - 12h30: Tutorial 8: Model based design with Matlab – Simulink (Vladimir Bonilla, UIDE)

+In this session, we will delve into the intricate world of programming a neural network from scratch, bypassing the convenience of pre-built libraries.
+Our journey will emphasize the mathematical foundations underpinning neural networks, providing a thorough understanding of how these powerful models function at a granular level.
+We will explore key concepts such as linear transformations, activation functions, forward and backward propagation, and gradient descent.
+By the end of the class, attendees will have a concrete understanding of the inner workings of neural networks and will be equipped with the skills to implement them using only basic programming constructs.
+This hands-on approach will demystify the algorithms and techniques that drive modern artificial intelligence, fostering a deeper appreciation for the complexity and elegance of neural network design.

 12h30 - 14h00: Lunch Break